 11 • To And From The Airport:

 Taxi cabs tend to add up and when you’re in a foreign country, it’s difficult to tell what the usual or going rate for a taxi is.
 More often than not, the cheaper or more affordable taxis will be in town while people just hopping off the plane have fewer options.
-Most hotels will collect you from the airport and take you back at the end of your trip, and you may find they’re courtesy shuttles.
+Most hotels will collect you from the airport and take you back at the end of your trip, and you may find their courtesy shuttles.
 Though Uber is a good option, some airports don’t allow them to pick up/drop off.
 Is that a Union thing?

 Price Cutting Tricks Outside Of The Airport and Hotel: